 -Head over to SaferCar.gov and register your car seat or child’s booster seat.
 This way, you can get up-to-date information regarding your specific seat, including recall information.

 Engineers are working hard to ensure that cars and car seats are designed to keep kids as safe as possible.
 But it’s up to every parent to take full advantage of these innovations by making sure car seats and booster seats are used and installed correctly.

 Contact the experienced injury lawyers at Peter Thompson & Associates if you or your child has been injured in a car accident.
-Call 1-800-804-2004 for a free consultation to speak to an attorney about your case.
+Call 1-800-804-2004 for a consultation to speak to an attorney about your case.